What’s the Lowdown?

 There are certain environments in which thrush thrives, and particular behaviours can make it easier or more difficult for thrush to take hold.
 If you’re struggling with thrush, or are experiencing recurrent infections, it is recommended that you don’t use any harsh chemicals near the affected area, like soap or deodorant.
 Instead, the NHS recommends that you wash with an emollient, like E45 cream, and water.
 Try to take showers instead of baths, and be sure to dry off properly once you’ve washed, too; thrush thrives in warm, damp conditions.

 The type of underwear you use can also impact your chances of getting (or re-getting) thrush; try to wear looser, cotton underwear where you can, and avoid tights or other clothing that sits tightly against your vulva.
 Lastly, if your thrush is painful or uncomfortable, avoid sex until it has cleared up to prevent making your symptoms worse.

-STIs are passed on through direct physical contact; if your genitals come into direct contact with the genitals of someone with an STI (or the mouth, in some cases), you put yourself at risk of catching it.
+STIs are passed on through direct physical contact; if your genitals come into direct contact with the genitals of someone with an STI (or the mouth or anus, in some cases), you put yourself at risk of catching it.
 The only way to really prevent the passing on of an STI is to use barrier methods of contraception (so-called because they put a barrier between you and the other person).
 There are two barrier methods that provide good protection against STIs: the female condom and the male condom.
 The male condom is better at preventing pregnancy than the female condom, and is generally considered the better option for STI prevention because it is easier to use.